jackmillerNEU/MillerAIFinalProject/README.md

 ### About
-I made this project to experiment with different search algorithms and observe how they work differently from eachother.
+I made this project to experiment with different search algorithms and observe how they work differently from each other.
 The three algorithms I implemented where DFS, BFS, and A* with several heuristics.
 The "World" for this project is a 20x20 grid in which can be placed empty cells, wall cells, water cells, or a mobile monster cell.

 ### Instructions:
 #### The board is controlled by keyboard inputs